duspeccoll/duspeccoll.github.io/archivesspace/notes.md

 * Name(s) of chief officers
 * Other significant information

 Some of this information may also be found in the relevant Agent record.
-If it is not, you may wish to copy it into its biographical/historical note, as detailed in [the Agent record guidelines](agents.md).
+If it is not, you may wish to copy it into its biographical/historical note.

 Do not include the following types of information in the Biographical/Historical note.
 Instead, record where indicated below: